flabby99/neuro-tools/Clustering/README.md

+# Clustering Axona raw data

+## Purpose
+Mostly designed to stop the default copying operation that SpikeInterface performs with the raw file, and also to simplify the running of clustering with SpikeInterface a little bit.

+Note that my forks of SpikeInterface repositories are required to take advantage of the alternative non-copying behavior.

-# Running spike sorting on Axona data
+## Running spike sorting on Axona data
 1. Record data in raw mode at 48kHz.
 2. Setup the config file at config.cfg.
 3. OPTIONAL Setup the channel mapping at channel_map.py if different than 16 tetrodes.